SaphireLattice/tunic-decoder/README.md

 Keyboard input supported:
 - `QWER` to toggle lines 1-2-3-4 out of the currently highlit with blue ones.
 There's no highlight until you first use the keyboard input!
 - `F` and `Shift + F` for choosing next and previous 4 lines to input
 - `A` and `Shift + A` to delete/pop, and to add a blank/push a glyph respectively.
-If the glyph is not empty, it will be saved into a temporary secondary buffer.
+If the glyph is not empty, it will be saved into a temporary secondary buffer (shown to the right of the fully black cursor).
 This can be useful to copy a word!
 Note that the buffer is not saved between app reloads
 - `C` to clear current glyph input
 - `Shift + D` to push the current word into the list of words, including the text/descriping in the field under the input panel.
 The secondary buffer is *not* cleared
 - `Esc` to hide the highlight and stop keyboard input session.
 The glyph, word and buffer are *not* cleared

+## TODO List

+- Keybinds help in the app itself
+- Punctuation input!
+And just plain text
+- In spoiler mode - better guide for how to speak it?
+A link to one?
+- Saving the currently edited word and glyph
+- Saving the buffer, too?
+Will need to make sure you can reset it though
+- Better text editing tools

 ## Development